jhiver/xhtml-tagger/README.md

 # xhtml-tagger
 A javascript library to automagically tag XHTML and HTML5 content.

-Actually the parsing is pretty relaxed, so it should also work with HTML 5 and HTML fragments.
+Actually the parsing is pretty relaxed, so it should also work with HTML 5 and XHTML fragments.

 # usage: